1j01/cardium/README.md

   - Resource trains (cards feeding adjacent cards with resources)
   - Gun/gunner card
   - Excavation/revival card that uncovers flipped cards that it touches
-  - Player card that can move around corners but doesn't roll, only rotates when going over corners; could be basis for enemies / other cards as well
   - Action card sequencing like in Shogun Showdown (but maybe you could also include non-"action" cards where the action would be to place the card, and maybe you could even rotate the card in the action stack to place it rotated??
 That bit might be hard to visualize / plan for while playing.)